vladimirvivien/streaming-runtime-go/examples/message-proc/README.md

 # message-proc

-This code uses the Dapr API to receive incoming streaming events from a configured streaming topic.
-The code can be deployed as a [Processor](../../docs/processor-component.md) component which automatically creates the necessary deployment for getting the pod running on the cluster.
+This simple Go program is designed to be deployed as a [Processor](../../docs/processor-component.md) component that receives streaming events from a specified topic.
+When deployed as a processor, it automatically creates the necessary deployment for getting the pod running on the cluster.

-Read more about the Processor [here](../../docs/processor-component.md).
+Read more about the Processor component [here](../../docs/processor-component.md).

 ## Build and publish